-If your character's fingers don't meet these requirements, you can disable the Find 5 Fingers checkbox below the Go button.
+If your character's fingers don't meet these requirements, you can choose Skip Fingers above the Go button (read below).
 If the whole character it not a biped, skip this part and go straight to the next chapter to manually place the reference bones.

 The camera will frame the character in front view.
 If the model doesn't face the camera, you can use the Turn buttons to this end.